minio/minio/docs/distributed/DESIGN.md

 - MinIO does erasure coding at the object level not at the volume level, unlike other object storage vendors.
 This allows applications to choose different storage class by setting `x-amz-storage-class=STANDARD/REDUCED_REDUNDANCY` for each object uploads so effectively utilizing the capacity of the cluster.
 Additionally these can also be enforced using IAM policies to make sure the client uploads with correct HTTP headers.

 - MinIO also supports expansion of existing clusters in server pools.
-Each zone is a self contained entity with same SLA's (read/write quorum) for each object as original cluster.
+Each pool is a self contained entity with same SLA's (read/write quorum) for each object as original cluster.
 By using the existing namespace for lookup validation MinIO ensures conflicting objects are not created.
-When no such object exists then MinIO simply uses the least used zone.
+When no such object exists then MinIO simply uses the least used pool.

 __There are no limits on how many server pools can be combined__